Lezzkafka/SSR/readme.md

 # Sponsor

 A SSR must be sponsored by a member of the Core Committee.
 That individual is the Sponsor.
 The Sponsor may not also be the Editor.
 One person may be the sponsor on multiple SSRs and they provide a level of oversight on the SSR’s drafting on behalf of the Core Committee, and representation of the SSR Working Group to the Core Committee.
-Multiple other Core Committee members may also be on the working group if they wish.
+Multiple other Core Committee members may also be on the Spaco Enginerring Group if they wish.